Income, livelihood and nutrition through a fishery-based economy (LOT2)

 Since FairFishing received the grant in mid 2016, we have assessed potential locations and current capacities for program implementation, in order to specify the activities in the program.
 To achieve the best possible impact of the program, we want to make sure that the program plan matches the real needs and premises of real life.
 By January 2017, we have a plan for the activities to come, and we will tell you more about it as the implementation of different sub-projects start.

-Organisation and employment in Berbera
+Organisation and employment in two local offices

 This program is funded by EU, but everything written on the FairFishing webpage is the sole responsibility of FairFishing, and can not in any way be taken to reflect the view of the European Union.